-Now suppose that data movement is very cheap, but comparisons are very expensive.
-Suppose that, part way through the sorting process, the first k items in our array are neatly in ascending order, and now it is time to consider item k+1.
+Now suppose that data movement is cheap (e.g. we use pointers, as per footnote 12 on page 20), but comparisons are expensive (e.g. it's string comparison rather than integer comparison).
+Suppose that, part way through the sorting process, the first k items in our array are neatly in ascending order, and now it is time to consider item k + 1.
 A binary search in the initial part of the array can identify where the new item should go, and this search can be done in $\lceil \lg(k) \rceil$ comparisons.
-Then some number of exchange operations (at most k) will drop the item in place.
-The complete sorting process performs this process for k from 1 to n, and hence the total number of comparisons performed will be which is bounded by $\lg((n-1)!) + n = O(\lg(n!)) = O(n \lg n)$.
+Then we can drop the item in place using at most k exchanges.
+The complete sorting process performs this process for k from 1 to n, and hence the total number of comparisons performed will be which is bounded by and thus by $\lg((n-1)!) + n = O(\lg(n!)) = O(n \lg n)$.
 This effectively attains the lower bound for general sorting that we set up earlier, in terms of the number of comparisons.
 But remember that the algorithm has high (quadratic) data movement costs.
-Even if a swap were a million times cheaper than a comparison (say), so long as both elementary operations can be bounded by a constant cost then the overall asymptotic cost of the algorithm will be $O(n^2)$.
+Even if a swap were a million times cheaper than a comparison (say), so long as both elementary operations can be bounded by a constant cost then the overall asymptotic cost of this algorithm will be $O(n^2)$.

-$$\lceil \lg(1) \rceil + \lceil \lg(2) \rceil + \dots \lceil \lg(n-1) \rceil$$
+$$\lceil \lg(1) \rceil + \lceil \lg(2) \rceil + \ldots + \lceil \lg(n-1) \rceil$$